Shohan20lac/deepAR_dev/README.md

 # DeepAR wrist

-v1: Both Wristwatch models appear on wrist, and are switchable through the carousel\n
+v1: Both Wristwatch models appear on wrist, and are switchable through the carousel<br>
 v2: Carousel edited to show all custom effects only\n
 v3: \n